nzj1120/BooookScore/README.md

 - `--api`: which API to use, currently supports `openai`, `anthropic`, `together`
 - `--api_key`: API key string (or the path to a txt file storing it)
 - `--base_url` (optional): override the default OpenAI endpoint with a compatible base URL (useful for self-hosted services)
+- `--context_window` (optional): how many neighboring sentences to include for each decision (defaults to 0 for classic BooookScore).
 - `--v2` (optional): if specified, it will generate annotations using v2 code and prompt, which uses sentence batching instead of evaluating sentence by sentence (contributed by [@IlyaGusev](https://github.com/IlyaGusev)!)
 - `--batch_size` (optional): batch size to use if using v2